ProfBird/AndroidAppExamples-Java/README.md

   * A very simple app that demonstrates starting a second activity
 * RockPaperScissors-MultiActivity
    * A game with two activities.
 The second activity has a Toolbar with an up button.
+* SimpleFragmentDemo
+ * A simple app that has two activities and two fragments.
+    * In portrait orientation each fragment is loaded into a separate activity.
+    * In landscape orientation both fragments are loaded in one activity.
+    * The state of the first activity is saved during rotation, the second activity has configuration change disabled.
+    * When a button on the first fragment is clicked, a message is sent to the second fragment.
 * RockPaperScssors-Fragments
     * A game with two activities and two fragments which are loaded differently depending on screen size and orientation.
 Activities have a Toolbar and the